Top Places to Visit in Bharatpur in 2025

 2. When is the best time to visit Bharatpur?

-Ans: The best time to visit Bharatpur is from October to March, especially for birdwatching in Keoladeo National Park, when thousands of migratory birds flock to the sanctuary.
+Ans: The best time to visit Bharatpur is from October to March, especially for birdwatching in Keoladeo National Park.
+During this time, thousands of migratory birds flock to the sanctuary.

 3. Are there any offbeat or hidden places to explore in Bharatpur?